github99er/DynamicArrayStack/README.md

 - If overallocated, a program runs slower than necessary

 ### Dynamic Array Speed Limitation:
 The time it takes for an operation to execute is described as time complexity.
-The stack operation's pop, top, and IsEmpty share the same time complexity regardless of if they are implemented onto a dynamic, or static array.
+The stack operation's pop, top, and IsEmpty share the same time complexity regardless of if they are implemented onto a dynamic or static array.
 The time complexity these operations share is constant time.
 Constant time is essentially the fastest execution time an operation can have.

-For a dynamic array to correctly update capacity, a temporary array must be created with the updated capacity.
-Then the intial array's elements must be copied into the temorary array.
-Finally, the temporary array replaces the intial array.
-This causes a push operation on a dynamic array with a full capacity to execute at linear time.
-Linear time is slower than constant time, however, a dynamic array's push operation only runs at linear time when capacity is equivalent to size.
-On average, push will execute at constant time, but has the chance to execute at linear time.
+A temporary array must be created with the updated capacity for a dynamic array to correctly update capacity.
+Then the initial array's elements must be copied into the temporary array.
+Finally, the temporary array replaces the initial array.
+This causes a push operation on a dynamic array with a full capacity to execute at a linear time.
+Linear time is slower than constant time.
+However, a dynamic array's push operation only runs at a linear time when capacity is equivalent to size.
+On average, a push operation will execute at a constant time but has the chance to execute at a linear time.

 ![](TIMECOMPLEX.png)